 He didn’t survive his first location (see that info below.)
 Too much success and too many tourists trampled his first neighborhood, prompting the Breck residents to request his new location.
 So, being a good Troll, he moved.

-With heated walkways, LED crosswalks, and pathways from downtown Breck to Isak, it’s an easy 15-minute walk.
+With heated walkways, LED crosswalks, and pathways from downtown Breck to Isak, it’s an easy 15-minute walk to the Breckenridge Troll from downtown.

 If you’d rather walk or hike to the Breckenridge troll, you can do that, too.
 From the Welcome Center at 203 S Main St, head south toward Peak 9.
 Take a left at Boreas Pass.
 Pass Railroad Park.
 The Trollstigen Trailhead is in the southeast corner of the Stephen C West Ice Arena at the Illinois Gulch trailhead.
 Point your GPS to 189 Boreas Pass Rd, Breckenridge, CO 80424.
 Follow the Troll foot prints.

 Before heading back into town, take advantage of the other trailheads at Isak.
-You can head along the creek, ove a small mountain, and into the woods for another couple of miles.
+You can head along the creek, over a small hill, and into the woods for another couple of miles.
 We found this cool shelter, or maybe it was more art?, right along the Illinois Creek Low trail.
 Once you’ve worked up a bit of an appetite, head back into town.

 When you’re finished enjoying this heart-warming giant, his wickedly delicious stick hair style, and his charming grin, head back along the trail.
 Either walk into town for another couple of miles, or drive to Main Street and grab some lunch.
 The best bite in town for where to eat after seeing the Breckenridge troll?
 The mac n cheese at The Canteen, which *I’m sure* is what Isak would eat.
 It’s troll-ific.